LionelAuroux/pyrser/docs/source/tutorial3.rst

 Tutorial III: Handling Type System (part 2) Toy Language For Typing:
 =======================================================================

+TODO new version coming soon (see version 0.2.0 for older version).

 ..
 1 - Using inference with a Toy Language
 .. ---------------------------------------
 ..